 9) it must exist as a pleasing ornamental object in its own right!

 Frames, often themselves works of art, have been designed by artists, architects and ornamentalists, and have been executed by highly skilled wood-carvers, gilders and craftsmen through the centuries.
 Historically picture and frame are mutually dependent, the one incomplete without the other.
 The two parts were generally conceived as a single stylistic entity, like the architectural mouldings surrounding frescoes or inset pictures, or a tapestry with its interwoven border, a fusion which was commonplace in the Renaissance, when paintings and relief sculptures were integrated with architectural frames of wood or marble.

-Many paintings from earlier times, however, have been separated from their original frames and for a number of reasons.
-They are easier to move without their frames; they were reframed by new owners as a signal of ownership - according to different tastes, to suit prevailing styles of interior decoration, or be reframed in a standard house or gallery frame.
+Many artworks from earlier times, however, have been separated from their original frames - and for a number of reasons.
+Of course pictures are more easily transported without their frames; they may be reframed by new owners as a signal of ownership or according to different tastes, or to suit prevailing styles of interior decoration, or they may be reframed in a standard house or gallery frame.

-Into the twenty first century the variety of types of artwork has continued to increase, the diversity of style in interior design has continued to widen, and hence of course the range of picture frames available has expanded exponentially.
+Into the twenty first century the variety and types of artwork has continued to increase, the diversity of style in interior design has continued to widen, and hence the range of picture frames available has expanded exponentially.
 At glebepictureframes we aim to have at our, and your, disposal frames to suit all types of artwork - contemporary, modern, retro, vintage, antique, ancient and just quirky!